cbonaco1/final_project/project-proposal/README.md

 ### Bonus Features (TBD)
 - [ ] Make CSS media queries to make site responsive to mobile devices
+- [ ] Use the Twitter API to allow users to log in using Twitter account, and turn a note into a tweet

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md